duckduckgo/zeroclickinfo-goodies/.github/PULL_REQUEST_TEMPLATE.md

     - All **Example Queries** trigger on [Beta](https://beta.duckduckgo.com/)

 **Code**
+- [ ] Does this PR solve the intended problem?
+- [ ] Has every line of new code been reviewed?
 - [ ] Adheres to the [DuckDuckGo Style Guide](https://docs.duckduckhack.com/resources/code-style-guide.html)
 - [ ] Behaviour is appropriately tested.
 If improvement, tests are adequately extended.
 - [ ] There is no unnecessary files in place (such as editor config files)
 - [ ] There is no API keys / secrets present
+- [ ] This PR does no harm to the original IA
 - [ ] Tests are passing (run `$ duckpan test <fathead_id>`)
     - Tester should report any failures